 Humor to Fight the Tumor is one of the country’s premier fundraising events benefiting those living with brain tumors and those researching more effective treatments.
-To date, the event has raised over $2 million to aid in the fight against brain tumors.
+To date, the event has raised nearly $2.7 million to aid in the fight against brain tumors.

 The goal of Humor to Fight the Tumor is to move people through the power of hope and laughter to contribute to the important work of funding research and patient services.
 The gala event features silent and live auctions, live comedy, dinner, and stories of determination and courage by brain tumor survivors and honorees.